johnmungandiall/english-conversation/plan.md

 # Plan for Completing All Topics from topics.txt

 ## Overview
-This plan outlines the steps to generate HTML conversation files for all 200 topics listed in `topics.txt`.
-The topics are categorized into 6 sections: Home and Daily Life (18 topics), Leisure and Entertainment (10 topics), Social Interactions (3 topics), Education and Study (59 topics), Travel and Transportation (57 topics), and Shopping and Finance (53 topics).
+This plan outlines the steps to generate HTML conversation files for all 245 topics listed in `topics.txt`.
+The topics are categorized into 8 sections: Home and Daily Life (18 topics), Leisure and Entertainment (10 topics), Social Interactions (3 topics), Education and Study (59 topics), Travel and Transportation (57 topics), Shopping and Finance (53 topics), Software Development (25 topics), and Other Professions (20 topics).

 ## Current Progress
 - Completed: 0 topics
-- Remaining: 200 topics
+- Remaining: 245 topics

 ## Steps
 1. **Extract Topics**: Parse `topics.txt` to get the list of topics.